Passover (Exodus 12:1-14)

 If you asked me what Christianity is all about, I could take you to one of the four gospels in the New Testament.
 The four gospels tell us, from a number of different perspectives, about the life of Jesus.
 It’s a good place to start to learn about Jesus and what his life, death, and resurrection mean to us.

 But I could also turn to other places in Scripture.
 One of them would be the fifth gospel.
 You have the gospel according to Matthew, Mark, Luke, and John.
-Those are traditionally called the fourth gospel.
+This is often referred to as the four gospels.
 But some have suggested that you also have a fifth gospel: the gospel according to Moses.
 They’re referring to the book of Exodus.
-Both Exodus and the gospels recount the birth and ministry of a mediator that God raises up to save the people.
-Both focus on a covenant that God makes with his people: an agreement that God makes with his people that forms a new way for his people to relate to him.
+Exodus and the gospels both describe a mediator chosen by God to save the people.
+Both involve a covenant where God establishes a new way for His people to relate to Him.

 If you want to know what Christianity is all about, Exodus is a great place to look.
 In fact, you can look in a single, surprising chapter of the Bible: Exodus 12.
-In this chapter we have before us, we have pretty much everything we need to know about ourselves and about God.
+This chapter provides us with essential insights about ourselves and God.
 It’s enough to change your life.
 It’s enough to help you grasp the overarching story line of the Bible.
 It gives you a rich understanding of who you are and what God wants from you and has done from you.
 This chapter on the Passover tells us what we need to know about God and about ourselves.

 So let’s look at this passage, because if we look carefully, we discover three things that all of us need to know about God and about ourselves.